-Adorable Coffee Cupcakes with Salted Caramel Frosting.
-These cupcakes have a wonderful coffee overtone topped off with a delicious hint of salted caramel in a beautiful and rich frosting.
+These Coffee Cupcakes with Salted Caramel Frosting have a wonderful coffee overtone topped off with a delicious hint of salted caramel in a beautiful and rich frosting.
 Made completely from scratch with high quality ingredients and topped with a luscious caramel drizzle and chocolate covered espresso beans; these cupcakes are the ultimate dessert.

 For this recipe you will notice that we did not make our own salted caramel.
 However, we do have a fantastic recipe for Homemade Buttermilk Caramel Sauce.
-And Inger’s single ingredient Caramel spread recipe is also on the blog now.
-I highly recommend them for the best flavor!
-Inger’s caramel spread will need to be diluted to a sauce consistency with water or milk if you choose that recipe.
+And Inger’s Single Ingredient Caramel Spread.
+Both are scrumptious and absolutely perfect for this recipe, we highly recommend them for the best flavor.
+Inger’s Caramel Spread will need to be diluted to a sauce consistency with water or milk if you choose that recipe.

 CUPCAKE BAKING TIPS:

-- Before you begin: Keep ALL ingredients at room temperature.
-This includes the coffee, butter and eggs.
+- Before you begin allow all ingredients to come to room temperature, this includes the coffee, butter and eggs.

-- MIXING: Thoroughly cream the butter and sugar BUT do not overmix the eggs.
-So the order of operations of this recipe is important.
-Overmixing is going to create a denser drier cupcake.
-After creaming the butter and sugar keep the mixing to just what’s needed to combine the ingredients well.
-It is ESPECIALLY easy to overmix this batter using your stand mixer.
-An electric hand held mixer giver you better control if you have one.
+- Thoroughly cream the butter and sugar.
+The order of operations of this recipe is important.
+After creaming the butter and sugar keep the mixing to just what’s needed to combine the ingredients.
+It is especially easy to over mix this batter using your stand mixer so be careful to mix on a low speed.

 - This cupcake is similar to some coffee cake muffin recipes.
 It’s not as light as some of our other cupcakes.
-You’ll need your spatula to help this batter into your cupcake liners.
-It won’t pour well.
+We recommend using an ice cream scoop to fill your cupcake liners.

-- DON”T over warm your butter.
+- Be careful not to over warm your butter.
 It should not be more than about 70 degrees.
 Over warm butter will not stand up to the mixing time required and is prone to breaking if melted.

-- The directions say cream the buttercream for 3 to 5 minutes.
-DO IT!
-Your buttercream will have MUCH better texture if you let it develop.
+- The directions say cream the buttercream for 3 to 5 minutes, this is an important step.
+Your buttercream will have much better texture if you let it develop.
 Look at the video if you need help with this.

 - Use a 1M wilton tip in a decorator bag.
-Swirl from the OUTSIDE edge and cling to the edge for one circle HOLDING YOUR DECORATOR BAG straight up.
+Swirl from the outside edge and cling to the edge for one circle while holding your decorators bag straight up.
 When you run into your first circle continue swirling the frosting to the inside of the last circle until you reach the center of the cupcake.

-- To release the frosting press a bit of frosting out while giving the tip a little press and lift.
+- To release the frosting press a small amount of frosting out while giving the tip a little press and lift.
 This gives you a place for the coffee bean.

-- IF your swirling design gets muddy looking set the decorator bag into your fridge a FEW minutes.
-The buttercream provides a much better edge to it’s design if you keep if cooler.
-As you use it your hand warm the frosting up too much.
+- If your swirling design gets muddy looking set the decorator bag into your fridge a few minutes.
+The buttercream provides a much better edge to its design if you keep if cooler.
+As you use it your hand may warm the frosting up too much.

 - Drizzle the caramel sauce out of a tiny round decorator tip or use a sandwich bag with a tiny hole in the bottom side.